Available in Classic and VPC

 If incomplete multipart uploads remain, storage fees are incurred based on the size of the part already uploaded.
 Complete multipart uploads or cancel incomplete uploads to avoid incurring excessive fees.

 Version management is a feature that stores multiple versions of a file for 1 object.
-When the bucket versioning feature is enabled, all versions of objects stored in the bucket are reserved and can be retrieved and restored.
+When the bucket version management feature is enabled, all versions of objects stored in the bucket are reserved and can be retrieved and restored.
 This allows you to easily restore an object to a previous version in case of unintended actions, like accidentally deleting it.

-To enable bucket versioning feature:
+To enable bucket version management feature:

 Enable in the bucket creation step

-Enable bucket versioning in the bucket list
+Enable bucket version management in the bucket list

 - Select the bucket from the bucket list and click